-The request is to approve the naming of Classroom #105 within the Academic Sciences Building, "The Carroll M. & Georgia H. Thomas Laboratory for Geosciences," in honor and recognition of a generous donation from the Georgia and Carroll Thomas Foundation.
+X.B.1.g.
+TTU: Approve a naming within the Academic Sciences Building - Room 105.-The Board approved the naming of Classroom #105 within the Academic Sciences Building, "The Carroll M. & Georgia H. Thomas Laboratory for Geosciences," in honor and recognition of a generous donation from the Georgia and Carroll Thomas Foundation.
 The donors concur with their approved room name.
 Signage for the space will specify the approved name.
-This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.
+This request was approved administratively by the president and the chancellor.